tcpalmer/nina-scheduler/post-acquisition/image-grader.md

 * **_Grade HFR_**: enable grading for calculated image HFR
 * **_HFR Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable values of HFR

-{: .note }
-These preferences will be added to a new "Profile Preferences" section of the UI, location TBD.

 The grader is invoked with the statistics for the latest image and will return true (acceptable) or false based on the following:
 * If no grading metrics are enabled, the image is acceptable.
 * If RMS error is enabled for grading: